Rahul-Rav/School_District_Analysis/README.md

 ### Thomas High School Performance - Updated Results
 ![Performance_Updated](https://user-images.githubusercontent.com/95504135/150721633-710a5ca7-b446-47ac-9109-e9d850e6ff16.png)

-When comparing the original and updated "ranking" / performance of each high school, and our previous Thomas High School's shool summary, which had minimal changes despite nullifying the ninth-grade scores, we can see that Thomas High School's ranking did not change from the original analysis.
+When comparing the original and updated "ranking" / performance of each high school, and our previous Thomas High School's school summary, which had minimal changes despite nullifying the ninth-grade scores, we can see that Thomas High School's ranking did not change from the original analysis.

 ### Affect of replacing the ninth-grade scores on...: